 "Oh…thanks it means a lot," I said trying to avoid looking at them.

-"Oh is it not the dinner for the diplomats this evening," his mother said.
-Romeos let out a smirk.
+"Oh is not the dinner for the diplomats this evening?" his mother asked.
+Romeos smirked.

-"We forgot it was today," their father said apologetically.
+"We forgot it was today," their father said in a rueful voice.
 "We were ready to depart tomorrow for our business venture.
-I wish I could make it but I must be getting ready for the journey.
-If only I could send him a notice, explaining my leave of absence sooner.
+I would love to go but I must be getting ready for the voyage.
+If only I could send him a notice, explaining my leave of absence sooner."

 "Perhaps we could offer him a letter," Julius suggested.
 I was not thrilled to hear that we were now messengers.

-"We can go with the boys, and just stay briefly, but I cannot stay too long."
-With that the family was off on their way with me along.
+"We can go with the boys, and just stay for some time, but I cannot stay too long," his father said with a sigh.
+Romeos and Julius exchanged grins.